Cleveland Orchestra

-The Cleveland Orchestra is an American orchestra based in Cleveland, Ohio.
+The Cleveland Orchestra is an American orchestra based in Cleveland, Ohio, United States.
 Founded in 1918 by the pianist and impresario Adella Prentiss Hughes, the orchestra is one of the five American orchestras informally referred to as the "Big Five".
 The orchestra plays most of its concerts at Severance Music Center.
 Its current music director is Franz Welser-Möst.

 History

 Founding and early history (1918–1945)

-The Cleveland Orchestra was founded in 1918 by music-aficionado Adella Prentiss Hughes, businessman John L. Severance, Father John Powers, music critic Archie Bell, and Russian-American violinist and conductor Nikolai Sokoloff, who became the orchestra’s first music director.
-A former pianist, Hughes served as a local music promoter and sponsored a series of “Symphony Orchestra Concerts” designed to bring top-notch orchestral music to Cleveland.
-In 1915, she helped found the Musical Arts Association, which presented Cleveland performances of the Ballets Russes in 1916 and Richard Wagner’s Siegfried at the Cleveland Indians’ League Park a few months later After a great deal of planning and fundraising, The Cleveland Orchestra’s inaugural concert was performed on December 11, 1918, at Grays Armory.
+The Cleveland Orchestra was founded in 1918 by music-aficionado Adella Prentiss Hughes, businessman John L. Severance, Father John Powers, music critic Archie Bell, and Russian-American violinist and conductor Nikolai Sokoloff, who became the orchestra's first music director.
+A former pianist, Hughes served as a local music promoter and sponsored a series of "Symphony Orchestra Concerts" designed to bring top-notch orchestral music to Cleveland.
+In 1915, she helped found the Musical Arts Association, which presented Cleveland performances of the Ballets Russes in 1916 and Richard Wagner's Siegfried at the Cleveland Indians' League Park a few months later After a great deal of planning and fundraising, The Cleveland Orchestra's inaugural concert was performed on December 11, 1918, at Grays Armory.

 Three events occurred in 1921 that proved significant in the orchestra's early development: